agray998/QA-DevOps-Fundamental-Project/README.md

 ![Future ERD](https://github.com/agray998/QA-DevOps-Fundamental-Project/blob/main/figures/ProjectERDfuture.png)

 ## CI Pipeline:
 In addition to the above requirements, the project required the implementation of several stages of a typical CI pipeline.
-These were project tracking, version control, development environment and CI server.
+These were project tracking, version control, development environment and build server.
 For project tracking Trello was used to create a project tracking board.
 Items were assigned story points, acceptance criteria and MoSCoW prioritisation, and moved from project backlog, to sprint backlog, to review and then complete as the project progressed.
 The state of the Trello board at the beginning of sprint one was:
 ![trello](https://github.com/agray998/QA-DevOps-Fundamental-Project/blob/main/figures/trelloboard.png)
 The trello board can be accessed [here](https://trello.com/b/KMCaNgMA/fundamental-project).
 A burndown chart for this project was also produced:
 ![burndown](https://github.com/agray998/QA-DevOps-Fundamental-Project/blob/main/figures/burndown.png)

 For version control, git was used, with the project repository hosted on github.
+Version control via git allows changes to the project to be made and committed whilst keeping the commit history for access to earlier versions.
+GitHub as a repository hosting service allows the repository to be stored away from the development environment, as well as providing webhooks, which send http POST requests to the build server to automate building and testing.

 The development environment used was a python3 virtual environment (venv) hosted on a virtual machine running Ubuntu 20.04.
+Python is used as Flask is a python-based framework.
+A venv allows pip installs to be performed and the app to be run without affecting any conflicting pip installs on the same machine.

-Jenkins was used as a CI server, providing automation of building and testing.
+Jenkins was used as a build server, providing automation of building and testing.
 This automation is achieved by setting up a freestyle project which executes the test.sh script when it recieves a webhook from github upon pushing a commit.
-Jenkins is also used to run the via gunicorn once testing is complete.
+Jenkins is also used to run the app via gunicorn once testing is complete.
 Gunicorn is a WSGI server which allows multiple processes to run the app simultaneously.
 The full pipeline utilised in this project is:
 ![CI Pipeline](https://github.com/agray998/QA-DevOps-Fundamental-Project/blob/main/figures/projCI.png)

 ## Risk Assessment: